twitham1/kjv-bible-lyric-files/README.md

 then copy bin/kjvmp3 to your $PATH for audio playback in emacs.
 This feature requires mplayer to be installed on $PATH.

+# Optional Yearly Reading Schedule

+The header line of each .lrc file shows a date.
+If all chapters are read on these dates, this will read the whole bible from cover to cover in a year.
+Of course this date can simply be ignored when not reading by this plan.

+If used, this schedule aims for minimum range and standard deviation of the reading syllables per day.
+See yearplan.png for a graphical view of this reading schedule.
+See bookmarks.ps for this schedule in bookmark format suitable for printing (try "make print").

 # Thoughts on .mp3 Bible Chapter METADATA